IbrahimEltweel/Final-Project-DEPI/README.md

 License
-This project is for educational purposes as part of the DEBI Scholarship
+This project is for educational purposes as part of the DEPI Scholarship